petersatsuse/azure-compute-docs/articles/virtual-machines/linux/azure-n-series-amd-gpu-driver-linux-installation-guide.md

 ```bash
 $ sudo apt update
 ```
-#### 4.7 Exclude AMDGPU Driver
+#### 4.7 Blacklist amdgpu Driver

 Before installing the latest AMD Linux driver, it's important to **blacklist** the default AMDGPU driver.
 The default driver, present in Linux distributions like Ubuntu or RHEL, is not certified for use with the **AMD Radeon™ PRO V710 GPU** on an **NVv5-V710 GPU Linux instance**.
 The driver optimized for Azure NVv5-V710 GPU workloads should be used instead.

-##### Check if the Driver is Already Excluded
+##### Check if the Driver is Already Blacklisted

-To check if the AMDGPU driver is already excluded, run the following command:
+To check if the AMDGPU driver is already blacklisted, run the following command:

 ```bash
 grep amdgpu /etc/modprobe.d/* -rn
 ```

-    If the driver is excluded, you don't need to modify anything else.
+If the driver is blacklisted, you don't need to modify anything else.
 Be careful with entries that start with #blacklist amdgpu – this means the driver is not blacklisted

-##### Exclude the AMDGPU Driver
+##### Blacklist the amdgpu Driver
-To install the latest driver, you must exclude the default AMDGPU driver.
+To install the latest driver, you must blacklist the default amdgpu driver.
 Follow these steps:

 Open the /etc/modprobe.d/blacklist.conf file to edit:
 ```bash
 sudo vim /etc/modprobe.d/blacklist.conf
 ```

-Add the following line to exclude the AMDGPU driver:
+Add the following line to blacklist the AMDGPU driver:
 ```bash
 blacklist amdgpu
 ```